scottmwyant/TrigSolver/README.md

 # TrigSovler
-A desktop app that solves angles and side lengths for a triangle.
+A desktop app that solves angles and side lengths for a triangle defined by 3 input values.